 We were ready for some peace and tranquility and loved our site and the deer so much that we hardly left our campsite during our two week stay.
 However, if you like boating and fishing the lake is a pretty good sized one (at least when we were there).
 Hill country in Texas is scenic with many trees and many rolling hills.
 San Antonio has a very nice area downtown called Riverwalk that was especially nice to visit during Christmas time with all the lights.
 And, the famous Alamo is there as well.
 But, San Antonio is 45-60 minutes away.
 In our opinion, if you are visiting this campground you are more likely attracted to getting away from town and experiencing some peace and quiet by the lake.

 This is a nice campground for a getaway.
 Roads in the area are sometimes curvy and hilly, but good quality.
 Campground is well maintained, with good amenities, and has spacious sites that feel pretty private with the dense trees, and large acreage.
 But the electrical system needs some updating.
 The deer in the park were amazing.
 In fact, we decided this was one of our favorite campsites of the year, and included a little video on our friends Kyle and Olivia from Drivin and Vibin.
 Our comments on this campsite start about 3 minutes into the video.
 Click here to see the video.

 About Our Stay

-We visited here the second half of December 2017 and stayed for 2 weeks.
-Most day time highs were in the 60s with overnight lows in the 40s, but did see some temps higher and lower.
-We had a really nice time here and would definitely come back to visit, especially because we stay here with no nightly fee as members of Thousand Trails.
+We visited Medina Lake RV Resort and campground the second half of December 2017 and stayed for 2 weeks.
+Most day time highs were in the 60s with overnight lows in the 40s.
+But we did see some temps higher and lower.
+We had a really nice time here and would definitely come back to visit, especially because we stay here with no nightly fee with our Thousand Trails membership.